CPSECapstone/BiggestPig/README.md

 5. Profile,Table and Forms all supported
 6. command line startup using Yarn to manually test vender apps
 7. expectant form behavior for populated fields such as passwords being * out in webpage.

+TODO: make two main demo applications based on in class figma, with the java app based on clinic spec Switch away from yarn and get rid of heroku development instance